Consider these stylish Louis Vuitton bag alternatives instead of the Neverfull tote

 1. What is the cheapest product in Louis Vuitton?

-– Some of the cheapest products in Louis Vuitton can be found in their line of stationery, which includes Classic Monogram-coated canvas notebook covers and pencil cases that start from RM1,300.
+– Some of the cheapest products in Louis Vuitton can be found in their line of stationery, which includes Classic Monogram-coated canvas notebook covers and pencil cases that start from HKD 2156.

 2. Is the Neverfull still popular?